omarcino/Internet-Connectivity-Data-Analysis/README.md

     $ chmod a+x pings.sh

-Define to wich host you want to ping and directory path where data will be saved
+Define to wich host you want to ping and the directory path where data will be saved

     $ nano pings.sh